 2. Form a Quality Assurance Team

-This team, which often consists of your contact center managers, supervisors and top call center agents, must be well familiar with your customer care quality standards.
+Before monitoring call quality, you should establish a quality assurance (QA) team.
+This team, which often consists of your contact center managers, supervisors, and top call center agents, must be familiar with your customer care quality standards.

 The QA team will ensure your company services meet call quality standards and prevent potential problems.
+Provide QA forms that QA teams will fill out to track customer satisfaction or other KPIs.

-3. Choose the Metrics to Monitor
+3. Choose the Metrics To Monitor

 Quality Standards